1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Physical Exam

-He evaluates symptoms such as burning chest pain, painful swallowing, regurgitation, and history of acid reflux, pill-induced injury, or immune suppression.
-A focused physical exam helps assess signs of anemia or complications.
+He assesses such symptoms as burning in the chest, painful swallowing, regurgitation, and the history of acid reflux, damage on the pill or immune suppression.
+Attentive physical examination is used to measure the presence of anemia or complications.

 Blood Tests